Aisle5Oakland/aisle5oakland.github.io/_beermenu/12-Fort-Point-KSA-Kolsch.md

  - is_light: "True"
  - is_malty: " "
  - is_sour: " "
 long_desc: "KSA combines a thoughtful mixture of American bittering hops and traditional German malts to create a complex yet crisp take on the Kölsch style.
-Munich and Vienna malts construct the beer’s robust, rich grain flavor, while Saphir and Warrior hops bring balance through a clean finish.
-KSA’s old-school style, blended with bright, updated ingredients, makes this beer a classic on both continents."
+Munich and Vienna malts construct the beer’s robust, rich grain flavor, while Saphir and Warrior hops bring balance through a clean finish."
 ---